Dynamical convexity and elliptic periodic orbits for Reeb flows

+\begin{remark} It can be shown that $\tilde\ga$ is actually strictly elliptic, that is, $\tilde\ga$ is elliptic and every eigenvalue of its linearized Poincar\'e map different from one is Krein-definite; see Remark \ref{rmk:strictly elliptic - proof}. \end{remark}

+\begin{remark} The hypothesis that $c_1(TN) = \lambda\omega$ for some constant $\lambda \in \R$ is equivalent to the condition that $c_1(\xi)|_{H_2(M,\Z)}=0$; see Section \ref{sec:proof main theorem}.
+The hypothesis that $\pi_1(N)$ is torsion free is used only to ensure that, under the hypothesis (H2), the free homotopy class of the fiber is primitive; see Section \ref{sec:Proof Thm 1}.
+If $\pi_r(N)=0$ for every $r\geq 2$ then (H2) is automatically satisfied; see \cite{GGM}. \end{remark}

 \begin{remark} As usual, the indexes of $\ga$ and $\vr$ are computed using a trivialization of $\xi$ over a closed curve representing the free homotopy class $a$ (see Section \ref{sec:CZ}).
-It is easy to see that the assumptions on $\alpha$ do not depend on the choice of this trivialization: the difference between $\rs(\vr)$ and $\mu_{\text{CZ}}^\pm(\tilde\ga)$ does not depend on this, see \eqref{eq:change of trivialization}.
-However, for the condition $\rs(\vr)>2$ in hypothesis (H1) it is important to take a trivialization given by a capping disk. \end{remark}
+It is easy to see that the assumptions on $\alpha$ do not depend on the choice of this trivialization: the difference between $\rs(\vr)$ and $\mu_{\text{CZ}}^\pm(\tilde\ga)$ does not depend on this, see \eqref{eq:change of trivialization}. \end{remark}

 \begin{remark} Theorem A implies, in particular, that the Weinstein conjecture holds for contact manifolds satisfying the hypotheses (H1) or (H2) using techniques of contact homology without transversality issues.
 Notice that $M$ does not need to admit an aspherical symplectic filling.
 In fact, in the proof we do not need a filling of $M$ at all.
 This is important because in the proof we consider the contact homology of the quotient $M/G$ which, in general, does not admit an aspherical symplectic filling. \end{remark}